trentlee0/algorithms/README.md

-# algorithms
+# algorithms-and-design-patterns

-Data structures and algorithms
+Data structure and algorithm and design patterns